If the recent drama about the European Super League got you discouraged about the state…

 Originally it was intended to be an attempt to reach out to fans of the big clubs to get them to come and try out a non-league game for the first time but it’s transformed into more of a general celebration of all things at this level and also a chance for clubs to raise funds, not only for themselves, but also a number of charities.

-For this year, the ninth anniversary, some 100 clubs are participating by doing all sorts of fun things to bring folks out and show them a good time.
+For this year, dozens of clubs are participating by doing all sorts of fun things to bring folks out and show them a good time.
 Funds raised are going to support Prostate Cancer UK.

 As always, it coincides with an international break, when the Premier League and Championship both take the weekend off.